 The most common threats result from human activity: accidental release of hazardous materials; fires, or explosions; failure of utility systems (electricity, heat, and water); structural collapse; transportation incidents (air, rail, and road); riots or civil disturbances; criminal violence/terrorist acts, and contagious illnesses.

 1.5 Definitions

-• At The University of Western Ontario, an Emergency is:
+• At Western University, an Emergency is:

 An urgent and/or critical situation, temporary in nature, that threatens or causes harm to people, the environment, Western's property or disrupts critical operations.